If you’re applying to Western Ivey HBA (AEO), or you’re simply interested in learning more about the program, this guide is for you.

 There will be tons of people telling you to take “bird courses” and some of them might be true.

-However, a bird course for one person may be an absolute horror show for another student.
+However, a bird course for one person may be an absolute nightmare for another student.
 For example, I loved Math 1228 in my first year at Western and did extremely well, finishing with a 96%, yet I had friends who took that course and practically failed it.

 This is a major difference between the AEO/HBA Program and other major business schools.